Price Tower: Exhibits and architectural influence

 After the building was announced in 1953, models of it were displayed at Tulsa's Petroleum Exposition, Bartlesville's First National Bank, New York City's American Academy of Arts and Letters, and Guggenheim Museum.
 The building was also depicted in a 1954 exhibit about Wright's work at Los Angeles's Barnsdall Art Park, the Bartlesville Museum's first exhibit in 1990, and an exhibit at New York's Museum of Modern Art (MoMA) in 1994.
 In addition, a custom chair from the building was exhibited at the Pennsylvania Academy of the Fine Arts in 1991, and MoMA owns a model of the building.
 To celebrate the 50th anniversary of the tower's opening, the PTAC hosted a traveling exhibit on the building's history in 2005.
 The tower attracts visitors from around the world.

 The St. Louis Post-Dispatch wrote that the building "has been imitated but never duplicated".
 The Price Tower's design may have inspired that of the Citizens Bank Tower (now The Classen) in Oklahoma City, which was designed by the architectural firm Bozalis & Roloff.
 Other projects based on the Price Tower's design include Domino's Pizza headquarters in Michigan, as well as Wright's Crystal Heights towers in Washington, D.C.
 Another of Wright's buildings, Point View Residences, also used a parallelogram floor grid, though that building was not finished during his lifetime.
 Wright's unfinished design for The Illinois, a mile-high skyscraper, was loosely derived from the cantilevered structure of the Price Tower and Tokyo's Imperial Hotel.
 The concept of mixed residential and office skyscrapers did gain popularity; Paul Goldberger of The New York Times described the Price Tower's mix of uses as having been copied by buildings such as the Olympic Tower and the Galleria in New York.
-The designs of other buildings, such as the interiors of the Bachman–Wilson House in Arkansas, The Arlington in North Carolina, and the Morton International Building in Illinois, have been compared to that of the Price Tower.
+The designs of other buildings, such as the interiors of the Bachman–Wilson House in Arkansas, The Arlington in North Carolina, and the Morton International Building in Illinois, were sometimes likened to that of the Price Tower.

 Harold Jr. also commissioned Wright to design a house in Bartlesville, which became known as Hillside.
 The Usonian–style home has two stories and an L-shaped hipped roof.
 A third Wright building in Oklahoma is Westhope in Tulsa.
 The Price family, impressed with the Price Tower's construction, asked Wright to design a house in the desert in Phoenix, Arizona.
 The neighboring Bartlesville Community Center was designed by William Wesley Peters; the city's decision to hire Peters was influenced in part by the presence of the Price Tower.
 Reproductions of the tower's furniture have also been sold.